 - be of satisfactory quality (taking into account its age and mileage)

 - meet any description given to you when you were buying it ( whether in the advert or in discussions prior to sale)

-If the second hand car does not meet these requirements, you have a right to claim against the dealer for breach of contract.
+If the second-hand car does not meet these requirements, you have the right to claim against the dealer for breach of contract.

-If something you buy is not 'as described', or if the seller is guilty of misrepresentation, you are entitled to:
+If something you buy is not 'as described', or if the seller is guilty of misrepresentation, you're entitled to:

-- give the second hand car back and get your money back, or
+- give the second-hand car back and get your money back

 - if you want to keep the car, ask for compensation (usually the cost of any repairs it needs)

-- When you buy a second hand car from a dealer, you still have statutory rights under the Sale of Goods Act
+- When you buy a second-hand car from a dealer, you still have statutory rights under the Consumer Rights Act.

 - If you bought your car on credit card, you may be able to claim under Section 75 if things go wrong.